thecodingmachine/safe/README.md

 ## Work in progress

-There are a number of issues withstanding [before releasing 1.0](https://github.com/thecodingmachine/safe/milestone/1)
+There are a number of pending issues [before releasing 1.0](https://github.com/thecodingmachine/safe/milestone/1)

 ## Learn more

 Read [the release article on TheCodingMachine's blog](https://thecodingmachine.io/introducing-safe-php) if you want to learn more about what triggered the development of Safe-PHP.

 ## Contributing

-The files that contains all the functions are auto-generated from the PHP doc.
+The files that contain all the functions are auto-generated from the PHP doc.
 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn how to regenerate these files and to contribute to this library.